Getting Off the Beaten Path in Prague

 Vyšehrad – Prague’s Second Castle

-Vysehrad affords many vantage points for photographers and dreamers by providing commanding views of the River Vltava, its bridges, and Prague Castle.
+Vysehrad, and its towering walls, grants many vantage points for photographers and dreamers by providing commanding views of the River Vltava, its bridges, and Prague Castle.
+Have a look at the picture below for what you can expect to see on a spring afternoon.

 Vsyehrad’s beauty does not wane with the seasons.
 In warmer weather enjoy a frothy pint at one of the beer gardens, and catch a lazy sunset.
 In the fall come for the turning foliage and a matching red rooftop view of the city.